BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 The Annual Conference shall be held at a location to be determined by the eligible voting members of the Association, on a date to be specified by the Board of Directors for the election of officers and directors and the transaction of such other business as may properly come before the members at such time.
 The Board may arrange an alternate location, if the state of the membership-selected location becomes unable to support the conference.

-Members who wish to host the Annual Conference shall forward their proposals to the Executive Director for submittal to the Board.
+Members who wish to host the Annual Conference shall forward their proposals to the President and Chief Executive Officer for submittal to the Board.
 Whenever possible, the site of the Annual Conference shall be selected not less than twenty (20) months in advance.

 b.
 Second Full Membership Meeting